Denon DNP-2000NE High-Resolution Audio Streamer with HEOS | Rapallo

-A chaotic music library?
-Enter the audio network player.
+A chaotic music library enter the audio network player

-Enter the audio network player…
+A chaotic music library enter the audio network player…

 Gone are the days were every self-respecting New Zealand household would have a vinyl library sitting there ready to show off to any potential visitors.
 Whenever a new person would walk into your home for the first time, they would inevitably be drawn to your collection, making comments on your taste (or lack off;-)).
 It was a sure way to measure up people and a very effective conversation starter for that matter.